 EMI stands for ‘electromagnetic interference issue’, which is becoming a part of our lives with an increasing amount of electronic devices.
 Shielding involves building a metal frame surrounding a device and blocking electromagnetic waves to protect it from unwanted interference.

 These best practices help organizations overcome the security and privacy issues with IoT development, and fully benefit from the advantages of healthcare IoT, and fully benefit from the advantages of healthcare IoT.

 Empeek Advice and Expertise

 Over the years, here at Empeek, we have developed expertise in healthcare IoT security.
-Below are some of the actionable tips that healthcare companies may use to ensure patient’s safety, safeguard sensitive data and protect their IT networks.
+Below are some practical IoT security tips that healthcare companies can use to ensure sensitive patient data and protect their IT networks.
 Check one of real IoT system examples EHR app to connect families we have developed before.

 Apply IoT security best practices